 4. CALIFORNIA COLLEGE PROMISE GRANT (CCPG)

-5. FULL TIME STUDENT SUCCESS GRANT (FTSSG)
+5. FULL-TIME STUDENT SUCCESS GRANT (FTSSG)

 III.
 SADDLEBACK COLLEGE PROGRAMS

-2. EMERGENCY LOANS
+2. EMERGENCY GRANTS

 * Federal Law requires that institutions participating in Federal Title IV Financial programs establish Drug Abuse programs for students and staff.
 Following are the programs in place and available, if needed: